Tips Bulletin

 There are many different kinds of metal used for making jewelry around the world.
 This variety means there are also a large number of ways to clean them, some of which are used for a specific type of metal and other different varieties.

 It is also up to you what kind of cleaner you use when there are multiple options.
 There are many ways to clean jewelry at home or to DIY it instead of using cleaning products.
 Generally, there is always a way to stay natural as well, and cleaning jewelry is no different.
-Sometimes it just means a little extra elbow grease.
+You can shine metal with household items and a little extra elbow grease.

 Cleaning Hacks for How to Clean Metal Jewelry